jbearce/new-site/docs/deployment.md

 3. Rename `deploy.sample.php` to `deploy.php`.

-4. Open `delopy.php` in a text editor such as VS Code.
+4. Open `deploy.php` in a text editor such as VS Code.

 5. In the GitLab repository, navigate to Settings > Repository > Deploy Tokens.